AI-4-atmosphere-remote-sensing/DL_3d_cloud_retrieval/COT_retrievals_from_LES_cloud_scenes_reflectances/README_ddp.md

 2. A job should be created after running this command.

 # Step 7: Observe the results:
-  a.
-Check the train_ddp.slurm file. <br />
+  1. Check the train_ddp.slurm file. <br />
-  b.
-Check the job name, output and error file names.  <br />
+  2. Check the job name, output and error file names.  <br />
-  c.
-Slurm.out file must be created, once the job is successfully implemented. for eg: 128_2slurm.out<br />
+  3. Slurm.out file must be created, once the job is successfully implemented. for eg: 128_2slurm.out<br />
-  d.
-Slurm.err file must be created, once the job is successfully implemented. for eg: 128_2slurm.err<br />
+  4. Slurm.err file must be created, once the job is successfully implemented. for eg: 128_2slurm.err<br />

 # Step 8: For the output open the slurm.out file use the following command:
  more slurm.out